Craving a non-student identity

 If I wanted to do something else, like economics, I figured I could easily switch into it later.
-But by facing the real deal (i.e., mathematics), I wouldn't be cornering myself into any particular major.
+By studying the real deal (i.e., mathematics), I would keep a lot of doors open.
 Plus, I had heard that Wall Street loves math majors or something, so that's good too.

 After college, I went to graduate school for largely the same reasoning: I didn't want to corner myself into anything.
 After all, getting more education can't possibly close any doors, right?
 So surely, with Gauss, Wall Street, and whatever degrees I manage to collect, I should have more opportunities than ever.

 But as I look around, what exactly are these opportunities?
 The only jobs that I can see on my horizon are software and teaching.
 I understand that both of these areas are pretty broad, so there's a lot to explore.
 But is that really it?
 Is this the culmination of spending over two decades in school, with nearly a decade in higher education?

 As I mentioned above, when faced with these matters, whether or not I have a PhD hardly seems relevant.
 The only road it seems to close is becoming a professor.
 (Actually, it's still possible to teach college without a PhD, so this isn't even totally true.)
 I guess this is comforting.
 Some people say that having a PhD helps in non-college careers too, but I guess I need to see it to believe it.
 Still, even if a PhD is useful, that doesn't help me decide what to do in the first place.